 Individual and group counseling is available to students with chronic health conditions.
 CSU Health Network counselors and medical providers work collaboratively to provide coordinated care to students living with these health challenges.

 Comprehensive medical services at the CSU Health Network are provided by medical professionals including board certified physicians, physician assistants, nurse practitioners and nurses.
 The medical clinic provides primary care for chronic illnesses and injuries.
 The women’s clinic provides similar services focusing on women’s health.
 A staff of psychiatrists work closely with the counseling services at the CSU Health Network to provide care for mental health issues, including medication management.
 Additional services include optometry, physical therapy, and a dental clinic as well as a referral coordinator to assist with referrals to specialty care.
-Laboratory, radiology and pharmacy services are available in the Hartshorn Health Center as well to serve students with chronic conditions.
+Laboratory, radiology and pharmacy services are available as well to serve students with chronic conditions.

 If you have the Student Health Insurance Plan (SHIP), you must see a provider in the Hartshorn clinic to get a referral to an outside provider in order for services to be considered under the SHIP.